Capacitated spatial clustering with multiple constraints and attributes: Related Work

+We look at related work along the axes of center placement, balance, outliers, and non-spatial attributes.

+\textbf{Center placement.} Sometimes the locations of the cluster centers need to be constrained, often to coincide with the data points.
+Such location-constrained algorithms are referred to as \textit{actual point-prototype-based clustering algorithms} \citep{Xiao12}.
+One of the most common of such algorithms is the \textit{partitioning around medoids} (PAM) algorithm \citep{Kaufman1990}.
+However, we found neither a study observing that fixed centers may result in a sub-optimal partition, nor offering ways to relocate some of the fixed centers to produce better results.

+Finally, \cite{Lahderanta19} assigned some demand locations with a location preference, indicating they should have a center close to them.
+However, they did not consider that location preference can also be considered for cluster centers.

-Clustering is often used for dissecting data into separate groupings for further processing or analysis.
-Such cases often aim at balanced clustering, where each cluster has a similar number of data points in each cluster, and too large or too small clusters are undesirable.
-Such balance may be desirable even if the “natural” clusters in the data were imbalanced \citep{Banerjee06}.
+\textbf{Capacity constraints.} Clustering is often used for dissecting data into separate groupings for further processing or analysis.
+Such cases often control the size of clusters, such that too large or too small clusters are undesirable.
+These types of clustering methods can be partitioned into two groups, balance constrained and balance driven approaches \citep{Malinen14}.
+Here we investigate the related work on balance constrained clustering.

-Section~\ref{classification_section} showed that the minimization of (\ref{loss}) with the Euclidean, squared Euclidean and Manhattan distance metrics implies an assumption that the true clusters have equal proportions.
-This assumption was demonstrated also by \citet{Xiong08} who formally illustrate that K-means tends to produce nearly equal-sized clusters even if the data has varying "true" cluster sizes.
-K-means and K-medians thus have a built-in tendency to produce balanced cluster sizes.
-However, neither guarantees balanced cluster sizes if the true sizes vary severely.
-Clustering methods that specifically aim at balancing the partitions are thus needed.

-Clustering methods that aim at balance can be partitioned into two groups, balance constrained and balance driven approaches \citep{Malinen14}.
-In balance constrained clustering, the cluster size balance must be met, and the minimization of distances is only a secondary criterion.
-Balance driven clustering, on the other hand, is a compromise between balance and distance.